 Managing Depression Among Residents

-This is the percent of patients demonstrating signs of depression.
+This indicates the percent of patients who are exhibiting signs of depression.
+Increased rates of depression may imply a less hospitable environment.

 Appropriate Vaccine Usage

-This is a measure of the percent of long-term residents that were given the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these types of vaccines critical to patient safety.
+This datapoint is a measure of the percent of long-term care patients who were given the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home patients, making these types of vaccines indispensable.

 Residents Maintain Autonomy

-This is a measure of the percent of long-term care patients who required more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and using the bathroom.
+This metric is a measure of the percent of long-term care residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and taking a bath.

 Ability to Keep Residents Mobile